-Sometimes, we might need to edit and update certain system files manually in order to apply some custom mods and patches and that’s when we need a root file explorer app.
+It's not always convenient though.
+Sometimes, we might need to edit and update certain system files on the Android device manually in order to apply some custom patches and modification and that’s when we need a root file explorer app.

-ES File Explorer as a Root Explorer
+How to Use ES File Explorer as a Root Explorer

 Note: Please be very careful while editing system files.
 Always refer to reliable source if you are planning to apply any mod or patch to your device.
 Even a small mistake can put your phone in Force Close or boot loop.
 You were warned!